-Add New WAN Interface General ATM PVC Configuration Name VPI [0-255] 0 Туре ADSL over ATM VCI [32-33 65535] Mode Bridge Encapsulation LLC/SNAP-BRIDGING Service UBR Without PCR Category VLAN 802.1p 0 802.1q (1~4094) Cancel Apply
+Add New W AN Interface

+General 🤇 ATA A PVC Configuration

+Name VPI [0-255] 0

+Туре ADSL over ATM 🔻 VCI [32- 65535] 33

+Mode Bridge 🔻 Encapsulation LLC/SNAP-BRIDGING V

+Service Category UBR Without PCR 🔻

+culogoly

+VLAN 🔇

+802.1p 0 🗸

+802.1q (1~4094)

+Cancel Apply

-Figure 50 Network Setting > Broadband > Add New WAN Interface/Edit (ADSL over ATM-Bridge Mode)
+Figure 88 Network Setting > Broadband > Add/Edit New WAN Interface (ADSL over ATM-Bridge Mode)

-Table 28 Network Setting > Broadband > Add New WAN Interface/Edit (ADSL over ATM-Bridge Mode)
+Table 38 Netwo rk Setting > Broadband > Add/Edit New WAN Interface (ADSL ov ver ATM-Bric dge Mode)

 LABEL DESCRIPTION General Click this switch to enable or disable the interface.
-When the switch turns blue , the function is enabled.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.
 Name Enter a service name of the connection. Туре Select ADSL over ATM as the interface that you want to configure.
 The Zyxel Device uses the ADSL technology for data transmission over the DSL port.
 Mode Select Bridge when your ISP provides you more than one IP address and you want the connected computers to get individual IP address from ISP's DHCP server directly.
 If you select Bridge , you cannot use routing functions, such as QoS, Firewall, DHCP server and NAT on traffic from the selected LAN port(s).
-ATM PVC Config uration (These fields appear when the Type is set to ADSL over ATM.)
+ATM PVC Configu uration (These fields appear when the Type is set to ADSL over ATM.)
 VPI [0-255] The valid range for the VPI is 0 to 255.
 Enter the VPI assigned to you.
 VCI [32-65535] The valid range for the VCI is 32 to 65535 (0 to 31 is reserved for local management of ATM traffic).
 Enter the VCI assigned to you.
 Encapsulation Select the method of multiplexing used by your ISP from the drop-down list box.
-Choices are: • LLC/SNAP-BRIDGING: In LCC encapsulation, bridged PDUs are encapsulated by identifying the type of the bridged media in the SNAP header. • VC/MUX: In VC multiplexing, each protocol is carried on a single ATM virtual circuit (VC).
+Choices are: LLC/SNAP-BRIDGING: In LCC encapsulation, bridged PDUs are encapsulated by identifying the type of the bridged media in the SNAP header.
+VC/MUX: In VC multiplexing, each protocol is carried on a single ATM virtual circuit (VC).
 To transport multiple protocols, the Zyxel Device needs separate VCs.
 There is a binding between a VC and the type of the network protocol carried on the VC.
 This reduces payload overhead since there is no need to carry protocol information in each Protocol Data Unit (PDU) payload.
 Service Category Select UBR Without PCR for applications that are non-time sensitive, such as e-mail.
 Select CBR (Continuous Bit Rate) to specify fixed (always-on) bandwidth for voice or data traffic.
 Select Non Realtime VBR (non real-time Variable Bit Rate) for connections that do not require closely controlled delay and delay variation.
 Select Realtime VBR (real-time Variable Bit Rate) for applications with bursty connections that require closely controlled delay and delay variation.